eitansuez/lab-ckad-practice/workshop/content/exercises/02-configuration.md

 1. Create a service account named `namaste`.

-    Then: Use the service account to create a `yo-namaste` pod with nginx `image`.
+    Then: Use the service account to create a `yo-namaste` pod with `bitnami/nginx` image.

     ```examiner:execute-test
     name: conf-pod-sa